WordPress/grunt-patch-wordpress/RELEASING.md

 1) Open a ticket on WordPress Core Trac for the new version.
 This ticket will serve as both the test bed and for actually updating grunt-patch-wordpress.
 2) Use `npm link` to test the unreleased version of grunt-patch-wordpress
-3) create a patch in WordPress to bump grunt patch wordpress and upload it using `npm run grunt upload_patch`.
+3) Create a patch in WordPress to bump grunt-patch-wordpress and upload it using `npm run grunt upload_patch`.
 4) Revert that file.
 5) Use `npm run grunt patch` to check the file you just uploaded